josezurita21/holbertonschool-shell/io_redirections_and_filters/README.md

 #16.
 What's next?
 *File:* 6-whatsnext
 Display lines containing the pattern rot and 3 lines after them in the file /etc/passwd

+#17.
+I hate bins
+*File:* 17-hidethisword
+Display all the lines in the file /etc/passwd that do not contain the pattern bin